Serious illness

 • High flow oxygen

-• Intravenous or intraosseous access
+• Intravenous or intraosseous access with blood collection for investigations

-• Bolus of 0.9% saline (20ml/kg) and repeat as necessary
+• Bolus of sodium chloride 0.9% (20mL/kg) and repeat as necessary

-• early consideration of inotropes
+• Early consideration of inotropes

 • Control external bleeding

-Disability
+Disability (D)

 • Pupil size, symmetry and reactivity

-• Abnormal posturing (decorticate, decerebrate)
+• Posturing (decorticate, decerebrate) and tone

 • Seizure activity